Methuselah Foundation: Methuselah Funds

-Nasa Challenge Partnerships
+NASA Challenge partnerships

 In 2016, NASA in partnership with the New Organ Alliance announced the Vascular Tissue Challenge.
 Creating a sufficient blood vessel system – vasculature – is often seen by biomedical researchers as a primary impediment in engineering thick tissues.
 The Vascular Tissue Challenge offers a $500,000 prize "to be divided among the first three teams that successfully create thick, metabolically-functional human vascularized organ tissue in a controlled laboratory environment."
 Two teams were awarded prizes for their breakthrough work in 2021.

 In November 2016, in conjunction with the Vascular Tissue Challenge, the New Organ Alliance hosted at the NASA Research Park the Vascular Tissue Challenge Roadmapping Workshop, with funding from the NSF.

 In 2021, Methuselah announced that a second collaboration with NASA, the Deep Space Food Challenge, awarded $25,000 prizes to each of the 18 U.S. teams that designed a novel food production technology concept that maximizes safe, nutritious and palatable food outputs for long-duration space missions.
 The competition has entered a second round, in which teams must actually build their technology.